The Customs Declaration Service is the new IT platform for making customs declarations.

 Brexit transition helplines - a list of key business transition actions and the relevant helpline, organised by theme and key actions.

-Visit the government's transition website for all the latest information on the EU Exit.
+Visit the government's transition website for all the latest information.

 A series of new, on-demand videos have been created by the Department for Business, Energy and Industrial Strategy (BEIS) to help businesses familiarise themselves with the new rules and the actions they should take.